Skip to main content

 Increased SecurityDouble glazed units are much more secure than single pane glass.
 The extra glass panel and the robust glazing unit make it more difficult for intruders to break through.
 This added security is a major benefit for homeowners concerned about safety.

-Types of Double Glazed Windows
+What Are the Different Types of Double Glazed Windows?

 uPVC Double Glazed Flush Casement Windows and uPVC double glazed windows are popular due to their durability, low maintenance, and cost-effectiveness.